 Odorous house ants enter homes when people leave small openings, such as windows open during night hours when temperatures drop below 65 degrees Fahrenheit.

-Pavement ants, also known as the black carpenter ant, are prevalent in Arizona.
+Pavement ants, the black carpenter ants, are prevalent in Arizona.
 They are often found crawling around on the pavement and other flat surfaces, hence their name.

-These types of ants in Arizona can be identified by their bluish color, darker abdomen, and one or two white lines running down their body.
+These ants in Arizona can be identified by their bluish color, darker abdomen, and one or two white lines running down their body.

 They are most active during the warmer months but can also be seen during colder ones.
-Some people think they swarm because of heat, but this is incorrect; these ants invade to find food sources, which is why they may be seen more during warmer months when more food is available.
+Some people think they swarm because of heat, but this is incorrect; these ants invade to find food sources, so they may be seen more during warmer months when more food is available.

-Many ants in Arizona can enter homes, such as pavement ants, so it’s essential to stop them from coming inside.
+Many ants in Arizona, such as pavement ants, can enter homes, so it’s essential to stop them from entering.

 These types of ants in Arizona are typically dark brown or black and measure between 1/8 and 3/8 inches long.